 Qualifying for differentials

 Differentials are included in the Teachers' Salary Schedule.
-Here is a brief summary of the differentials as they appear on the chart:
+Here is a brief summary of the differentials:

-- C6+PD: This is the second differential.
+This the second differential.
 It can be achieved in several ways:

 - With a master's degree plus another 30 credits that were taken after the date of your bachelor's but not as part of your master's credits.
 The credits can be from undergraduate or graduate courses.